michaelMatve/OOP_Ex1/README.md

 https://www.cs.huji.ac.il/~ai/projects/2014/The_intelevator/files/report.pdf </br>

 ### Algorithm
-First, we decided to create classes that will help us write the main algorithm, which will allocate an elevator to each and every call
+First, we decided to create classes that will help us write the main algorithm, which will allocate an elevator to each and every call hbh